DOAGenesys/DigitalBotConnector_v2_OpenAIResponsesAPI/README.md

 ### Middleware Errors
 For internal middleware errors, return a generic 500 error to Genesys and log the detailed error stack trace for debugging.
 The response to Genesys should include the `errorInfo` object where possible.

+// README.md update: Add deployment notes

+...

+## 9. Deployment

+This middleware is designed to be deployed on Vercel serverless functions using Next.js API routes.

+- Set environment variables in Vercel dashboard.
+- For Redis, use Upstash or similar, set REDIS_URL and SESSION_STORE_TYPE=redis.
+- Deploy via git push to Vercel.

+For local development, use `npm run dev`.

+...